Python Introduction¶

 Note

-loop is a range-based for
+Python’s for loop is a range-based for loop, unlike C’s for

-loop which is really just a fancy while
+loop which is really just a fancy while loop.

 Generating Ranges¶

-creates an iterable for looping over a
+The generator function range creates an iterable for looping over a

 sequence of numbers.
-The syntax is range(start, stop, step)
+The syntax is range(start, stop, step).

-is the amount to increment each time
+startis the number to start onstopis the number to stop beforestepis the amount to increment each time

 for i in range(0, 5, 1):